isaiah-dev-999/Stupid-Snake-Game/README.md

 - **Endless Mode**: Play infinitely!
 Collisions reduce the snake’s length rather than ending the game, making it a survival challenge.
 - **Debugging Mode**: Track essential game data such as the snake's coordinates, food position, and reverse-control state, making it ideal for testing and fine-tuning.
 - **Reverse Control Power-Up**: Randomly appearing items that temporarily reverse controls, adding an exciting twist to the gameplay.
+- **Speed Power-Up**: Boost or reduce the snake’s speed with randomly appearing power-ups.
+- **Larger Screen**: The game screen size is now set to 800x600 for more room to navigate.

 ## Game Modes
 1. **Normal Mode**: Traditional snake gameplay where the game ends upon hitting the screen boundary or colliding with the snake itself.